The Lib

 Each card also has a biometric image of the cardholder’s face.
 This looks like a photograph and can be used for a quick visual check that the customer presenting the card is the genuine cardholder.

-"If we have ID cards at vast expense and people can go into a back room and forge them they are going to be absolutely useless."
-(YES2ID: This highlights how out of touch she is and how old these comments are.)
+"If we have ID cards at vast expense and people can go into a back room and forge them they are going to be absolutely useless." (

-Both America and Australia have far worse problems of identity theft than the UK because both of them rely on a single, widely used, identity number
+Both America and Australia have far worse problems of identity theft than the UK because both of them rely on a single, widely used, identity number1.
+Not Biometric though are they!

 2. Each ID card has a PIN known only to the cardholder.